Memory Care Costs in 2024

 2. Understand What’s Included in Memory Care Costs

-Most costs are included with basic care, but additional services might incur extra charges.
-Consider consulting a geriatric care manager to ensure you're making the most informed decision.
+Most costs are included with standard care, but additional services might incur extra charges.
+Consider consulting a geriatric care manager to ensure you make the most informed decision.
 They can guide you to the most suitable care options in your area.
 You can also use the Eldercare Locator to find a geriatric care manager.
 Fortunately, the best place for you or your loved one doesn't have to be the most expensive.

 3. Property Liquidation to Fund Memory Care Costs

 Some families finance memory care costs by selling or renting out the senior's property.
-While reverse mortgages might seem like a viable option, they might not be the best choice for a surviving spouse who may need care.
+While reverse mortgages might seem viable, they might not be the best choice for a surviving spouse who needs care.
 Consult an elder-law attorney or elder care-savvy financial planner before finalizing any plans you have concerning the liquidation of a property, including a reverse mortgage.

 4. Asset Liquidation for Memory Care Costs